NiklasBrunn/Hessian_Free_Optimization_of_Deep_Neural_Networks/README.md

 and the Hessian_free_simple.py where we implemented the method for an self generated sin-data set (and also a very simple x^2-data set).
 The two main files are commented versions of our implementation.

 Also, for our benchmarks we used the two files model.py and train_steps.py where we implemented the Hessian-free method using list comprehension for some extra computation speed.

-The file code_graveyard contains older versions of our implementation and other codelines which may be usefull.